CREATIVE PRACTICE THEORY: The Model

 As outlined above – after (an average of) 10 years of Internalizing the Domain (i.e. learning, and practising in their chosen creative art/craft/domain), and also 10 years of interacting with the Field, The Individual (Person/Agent) is now (potentially) able to make a creative contribution to the Domain.
 That is, they may: contribute a `creative’ artefact, idea or process to the Domain that is judged creative (i.e. `novel and appropriate’, or `original, valued, and implemented’) by the Field.

-8. After 10 years of internalizing the Domain and interacting with the Field, an Individual (Person/Agent) adult creates a creative contribution to the Domain – i.e. one that is judged ‘creative’ by the Field.
+8. After 10 years (on average) of internalizing the Domain and interacting with the Field, an Individual (Person/Agent) adult successfully makes a creative contribution to the Domain – i.e. one that is judged ‘creative’ by the Field.
+(Noting: Not all critics are always satisfied.
+See also: Planck’s Principle.)

 Figure 16 – Stage 8 – The person’s/agent’s creativity – occurs in the overlap of the Cultural and Social systems, i.e. outside the Individual (Person/Agent).
 Their contribution to the Domain is judged (selected, or de-selected) by the Field.